 - Post-observation/review meeting focuses on what aspects of the course are going well and where improvements are needed, based on class observations/course reviews.

-- Reviewers prepare a letter addressed to the department head that summarizes the candidate’s strengths and areas that need development, citing specific examples from the class observations/course site reviews.
+- Reviewer(s) prepares a summary letter addressed to the department head that summarizes the candidate’s strengths and areas that need development, citing specific examples from the class observations/course site reviews.
+It is NOT appropriate to just provide the scores and comments from the Classroom Observation Tool, unless the unit has provided training in assigning scores.

 - The following questions can be used as a guide for preparing the summary letter: